You’ve heard this one, right?

 His blood sacrifice has permanently healed your relationship with the Father.
 God no longer sees that you miss the mark with him.
 He only sees Jesus, who stands before the throne of God on your behalf.

 He came to remove that burden from you.
-Now, you can have life and.
+Now, you can have life and have it to the full.

 Starting with this life.